petebrowne/classify/README.md

     var dog = new Dog();
     dog.speak(); // "Hello, ruff"

-You can also see you have access to the super method by using `this._super` within the method definition.
+You have access to the super method by using `this._super` within the method definition.

 #### Scope